fjchange/MIST_VAD/README.md

 Pretrained models have been uploaded on [OneDrive](https://1drv.ms/u/s!Ai48CHyipiNUkFTHTQGze7QLY1Fn?e=lhkr0i).

+To test the pretrained checkpoints, you are recommended to read [GettingStart.md](https://github.com/fjchange/MIST_VAD/blob/master/GettingStart.md) for more details.
 ## Reference
 Recommended Citation Form:
 > Jia-Chang Feng, Fa-Ting Hong and Wei-Shi Zheng.
 “MIST: Multiple Instance Self-Training Framework for Video Anomaly Detection, Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition.
 2021.